 Jeffery David Cox Sr. is National President of the American Federation of Government Employees, which is the largest union representing federal and D.C. government employees.
 Cox was elected president in August 2012, at AFGE’s 39th National Convention in Las Vegas.
-He was re-elected to another three-year term in August 2015, at AFGE’s 40th National Convention in Orlando.
+He was re-elected to a second three-year term in August 2015 and to a third three-year term in August 2018.